-This has to be the top thing to do in Los Angeles!
-Walk along the Hollywood Boulevard and spot your favourite celebrity from more than 2,600 stars that line the path.
-Each star dedicated to a famous person with an emblem of what they are famous for.
+This has to be one of the top things to do solo in Los Angeles!
+Walk along Hollywood Boulevard and spot your favourite celebrity from more than 2,600 stars that line the path.
+Each star is dedicated to a famous person with an emblem of what they are famous for.
 If you see a film camera, it symbolises being in movies or a theatre mask for theatre performances.

 See the star for Marilyn Monroe, Neil Armstrong (the astronaut from Apollo), Johnny Depp and so many more.
 The Walk of Fame is over a mile long from La Brea Avenue avenue with the most well-known star near the Chinese Theatre.
 And it’s free too!

 2. See the Hollywood Sign

 You can’t come to Los Angeles and not see the Hollywood sign!
 But did you know that the original sign used to say ‘Hollywoodland and is nearly 100 years old?”
 Today this sign is a world famous landmark that can be seen from various points in the city such as Sunset Boulevard.
 Or if you want to get active and see it closer up, take a stroll to Griffith Park.
 You can even take a helicopter flight to see this iconic sign from above.

 Warner Bros Studio is the location of some of the well-loved series films and TV shows and a must for any movie lover.
 This is where you can visit Central Perk from Friends or have your photo taken with a Batmobile.
 Take a three hour tour of this real life working Hollywood studio for an intimate behind the scenes peek at costumes and props used in some of your favourite movies.
 At the end you can immerse yourself within an interactive experience in the world of filmmaking.
 If you love Harry Potter you can see the original props used in this iconic fantasy world.